Oligo Synthesis Error Rate Calculator

 What is coupling efficiency in oligo synthesis?

 Coupling efficiency is the success rate of each nucleotide addition step during phosphoramidite synthesis.
 A coupling efficiency of 99.5% means that 99.5% of growing chains successfully add the next base, while 0.5% fail and are capped (becoming truncated products).
 Full-length yield = (coupling efficiency)^(n-1), where n is the oligo length.
-Even small differences in coupling efficiency have dramatic effects: 99.5% vs 99.0% coupling for a 60-mer gives 74% vs 55% full-length yield.
+This is separate from per-base sequence error rate: sequence errors describe wrong bases, insertions, or deletions, while coupling failures reduce full-length yield through truncation.

 How do array-based and column-based synthesis differ in error rates?